claudiosanches/woocommerce-mundipagg/README.md

 - First of all, make sure if your question has already been answered in our [FAQ](http://wordpress.org/plugins/woocommerce-mundipagg/faq/).
 - Still have question?
 Create a topic in your [support forum](http://wordpress.org/support/plugin/woocommerce-mundipagg).
-- Or found a bug?
+- Found a bug?
 Report in our [GitHub page](https://github.com/claudiosmweb/woocommerce-mundipagg/issues).

 Usually I don't have time to reply support topics, so be patient.